Cross-talk and interference enhance information capacity of a signaling pathway

-Fig. 4 implies that the two TFs are no longer passive and in fact interact with each other.
+Fig. 3D implies that the two TFs are no longer passive and in fact cross-regulate each other.
 It is $\sim$10 times less likely to observe one TF at a high concentration and the other at a low concentration simultaneously, compared to what is expected if they were independent.
 Similarly, it is $\sim$10 times more likely to observe high concentrations of one TF if the concentration of the other is also high.
-This suggests that one TF positively regulates the other (see motif in Fig. 4).
-We assume that the noise introduced in TF concentration from cross-regulation is small compared to the noise in the read-out during expression.
-This is reasonable if the physical mechanism of cross-talk is different, or the cell is allowed longer integration times for TF regulation than that of the target gene.
+This suggests that one TF positively regulates the other (feed-forward motif in Fig. 3D).